CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-collection-miniviews.md

-# REST API: fetching collection miniviews
+# REST API: GET collection miniviews

 What selections are to a database is what miniselections, or miniviews, are to a collection.
 To fetch the miniselections applied to this collection